Red-hot summer job market awaits US teens as employers sweat

 “I definitely throw my hands in the air sometimes and say: ‘Where is everyone?’ "

 Anderson reported from New York.
-AP Economics Writer Christopher Rugaber in Washington and AP Writer Patrick Whittle in Portland, Maine, contributed to this report.
+AP Economics Writer Christopher Rugaber in Washington and AP Writers David Sharp and Patrick Whittle in Portland, Maine, contributed to this report.

 Credit: Robert F. Bukaty